gitnjole/gitnjole.github.io/_projects/lara-jobs.md

 ## Further ideas

-Currently the application is in the working state, but as I find more time to refine it it will become more fleshed out.
+The application is in a working form right now, but it will get more developed as I get more time to improve it.
-I have a couple ideas for improving this project so you can check back after some time and see if I've done any further work!
+I've had a few suggestions for making this project better, so come back later to see if I've finished it!

 **Company banners** have been implemented and logos are now permanent throughout your listings!
 - ~~Users need to post their company logo every time they post a job which gets very tedious and storage consuming.
 I could refine this so that users need to post a company logo which would be permanent throughout their account listings (but changeable), and if they wish they can post additional 'banners' on their listings to customize the look of the listing~~